sigmasaur/AwSW-it/README.md

     adine4.rpy
     adine5.rpy

+    anna1.rpy

 A few remarks:

 * Having considered the developer's opinion, and given the precedent of game Neo Cab, I opted to use [Inclusive Italian][1] to help addressing the player character with a neutral gender, which wouldn't be feasible otherwise, if not by questionable adaptation of some of the script.
 I took the liberty of updating `Ardnas.otf` with a few accented vowels, which were needed anyways, and `TitilliumWeb-*.ttf` as well with `ə` and `ɜ`, needed for such a neutral gender; they were all easily obtained from other symbols.
 Note that Inclusive Italian only applies to the actual in-game entries, i.e. practically from `chapter1.rpy` onwards.<br>On the other hand the `System`, as well as the `Administrator` in `chapter4.rpy`, are currently addressed with the male form for lack of a better alternative, but this is still subject to change.
+Also, `Emera` is addressed by all other characters with formal pronouns, as well as `Anna` by `Adine`, `Sebastian` by `Adine` and `Lorem`, and `Adine` by `Sebastian` in those few circumstances.

-* I decided to use the characters' variables, which are defined in `images.rpy`, in place of their plain names where possible throughout the script, e.g. `Reza` → `[Rz]`.
-Also, `Emera` is addressed by any other character with formal pronouns, as well as `Sebastian` by `Adine` and `Lorem`, and `Adine` by `Sebastian` in those few circumstances.
+* I decided to use the characters' variables, which are defined in `images.rpy`, in place of their plain names where possible throughout the script, e.g. `Reza` → `[Rz]`, to reduce typos.

-* Sometimes, it can happen that a line matches exactly its translated counterpart.
+* Sometimes, it may happen that a line matches exactly its translated counterpart.
 These lines don't get rendered correctly for some reason, and the only way I found to bypass the issue is to differentiate them by just putting a blank at the end.

 [1]:https://italianoinclusivo.it/